0xFableOrg/roll-op/README.md

-# simple-op-stack-rollup
+# roll-op

 Under development!

 This work is support by an
 [Optimism governance grant](https://app.charmverse.io/op-grants/proposals?id=a6e6bfb8-75bd-41bd-acb1-618c3c62e667).

-simple-op-stack rollup is open-source package that makes it trivial for any developer to spin up an OP stack rollup, both for development and production use.
+roll-op (formerly simple-op-stack-rollup) is an open-source script that makes it trivial for any developer to spin up an OP stack rollup, both for development and production use.

-The package enables you to configure and run your own rollup infrastructure by running only two or three commands.
+The script enables you to configure and run your own rollup infrastructure by running only two or three commands.
 It uses a single well-documented configuration file, and helps you fill it via a command line wizard.

 Additionally, the package supports spinning EIP-4337 account abstraction infrastructure (a bundler and a paymaster) and helps you configure them so that you can automatically subsidize gas for transactions that match certain criteria (e.g. transactions to specific whitelisted contracts).

 ## Versioning